IgnisPK/HR_PowerBI_Dashboard/README.md

 ### Years at Company

-This page focus on career history.
+This page focuses on years at company, time in role, time with current manager, and years since last promotion.

 It includes:
 - total employees